astropuffin/oakmtg.club/content/english/candidates/austin-dannhaus.md

 ### Vibes

-Main vibe: Only cares about test scores.
-[Dannhaus’s website](https://www.austinforousd.com/priorities) says all the right things about equity, but he’s singularly focused on student outcomes without saying how he would measure them.
+**Main vibe: Only cares about test scores.** [Dannhaus’s website](https://www.austinforousd.com/priorities) says all the right things about equity, but he’s singularly focused on student outcomes without saying how he would measure them.
 We’re worried this, combined with Dannhaus’s consulting background and emphasis on curriculum as a solution, means he would emphasize standardized testing results rather than supporting schools that work well for their communities.

-Ready to spend public money on private consultants vibes: Maybe this is unfair, but when we see a stint with Teach for America followed by years with consulting agencies, we think this is a person less interested in building on the base public schools already have and more interested in endless, traumatic re-orgs to find new efficiencies.
+**Ready to spend public money on private consultants vibes**: Maybe this is unfair, but when we see a stint with Teach for America followed by years with consulting agencies, we think this is a person less interested in building on the base public schools already have and more interested in endless, traumatic re-orgs to find new efficiencies.
 The fact that two of the Board’s out-going incumbents (and long-time Boardmember Gary Yee, bless his heart) have endorsed Dannhaus make it clear to us that a vote for Dannhaus is a vote for more of the same kind of management-by-expensive-consulting-firm we’ve seen for the past few years.

-Fox in the henhouse vibes: [Dannhaus swears](https://oaklandside.org/2020/09/03/ousd-school-board-election-district-1-candidates-prioritize-budget-issues/) he did not seek out campaign money from Mike Bloomberg’s well-funded PAC to support charter schools, but the beauty of PACs is that he doesn’t have to coordinate with them to benefit from their money.
+**Fox in the henhouse vibes**: [Dannhaus swears](https://oaklandside.org/2020/09/03/ousd-school-board-election-district-1-candidates-prioritize-budget-issues/) he did not seek out campaign money from Mike Bloomberg’s well-funded PAC to support charter schools, but the beauty of PACs is that he doesn’t have to coordinate with them to benefit from their money.
 Dannhaus says he won’t approve more charter schools, but he also doesn’t seem to think they’re a problem.

 **\
 There will be a candidate [forum](https://my.lwv.org/california/oakland/candidate-forums-info-november-2020) for this race on Thursday, October 8th at 6 PM.**